readysettech/proxysql_scheduler/README.md

-# Readyset ProxySQL Scheduler
+# Automatic Query Caching with Readyset ProxySQL Scheduler
-Scheduler to integrate Readyset and ProxySQL.
+Unlock the full potential of your database integrating ReadySet and ProxySQL by automatically analyzing and caching inefficient queries in your workload.
+Experience optimized performance with zero code changes—your application runs faster, effortlessly.

 # Workflow
 This scheduler executes the following steps: